Justin Shipley

 Justin H. Shipley (born June 5, 1980) is an American professional stock car racing driver.
 He last competed part-time in the NASCAR Gander Outdoors Truck Series, driving the No. 80 Ford F-150 for Jacob Wallace Racing.

 Racing career

 Gander Outdoors Truck Series

 Shipley began his NASCAR career in 2016, driving the No. 80 Ford F-150 for Jacob Wallace Racing at the Eldora Dirt Derby.
 He started 13th but finished 31st due to his engine overheating.
 In the following two years, Shipley has raced at both Eldora Dirt Derbys, driving the same truck.

 In 2017, Shipley started 21st and finished 25th due to engine problems.

 In 2018, Shipley started 16th and finished 26th, two laps down.

+In 2019, Shipley started 14th and finished 11th, his best career finish in the Truck Series.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)